 [OMA-CPM-SD] gives a description of the synchronization process between the Message Storage Client and the Message Storage Server.
 This process only consists of operations described above and therefore needs no further explanation in this section.

-In addition to that, the Message Storage Server SHALL support the IMAP4 extensions described in [RFC4551], [RFC5161] and [RFC5162] to allow the Message Storage Client to have an optimized and quick synchronization process.
+In addition to that, the Message Storage Server SHALL support the IMAP4 extensions described in [RFC5819] and [RFC4315], and MAY use the IMAP4 extensions described in [RFC4551], [RFC5161] and [RFC5162] to allow the Message Storage Client to have an optimized and quick synchronization process.

 A Message Storage Server that does not support extra server state or the persistent storage of mod-sequences for the mailbox SHALL indicate that to the client as defined in section 3.1.2 in [RFC4551] and section 3.1 in [RFC5162].
 In addition such Message Storage Server SHOULD support the VANISHED UID FETCH Modifier as defined in sections 3.2 and 4.1 in [RFC5162].